Back to Colorado

 Limits and Unknowns

-• The bill does not specify how soon after its passage the new rules must be implemented.
+• The bill does not specify how the drug donation program will be funded or managed.

 Amendments